-In my view, state-sponsored inquiries into any person's religion should be avoided wherever reasonably possible, since they expose an individual's most personal and private beliefs to public airing and testing in a judicial or quasi-judicial setting.36
+In my view, state-sponsored inquiries into any person's religion should be avoided wherever reasonably possible, since they expose an individual's most personal and private beliefs to public airing and testing in a judicial or quasi-judicial setting.30

-- 48. Yet this is precisely what the expelled members seek to have the Courts do: to make a finding of fact on theological/doctrinal issues and allegations of heresy and then have those findings read out loud in the Church and have those findings enforced against certain Church members.
-The expelled members seek to have the courts determine heresy within the Church and enforce its findings on heresy within the Church.37 This type of relief is precisely what this Court explicitly warned against in Amselem.38 The Court of Appeal however, was not concerned with - 49.
-In the context of a dispute arising over the discipline or expulsion of an unrepentant member in a religious or congregational community, the Courts would be required to consider whether the individual's conduct warranted the discipline or expulsion under review.
-On what basis would the Court determine if the conduct warranted the action under review? - 50.
+- 41. In the context of a dispute arising over the discipline or expulsion of an unrepentant member in a religious or congregational community, the Courts would be required to consider whether the individual's conduct warranted the discipline or expulsion under review.
+On what basis would the Court determine if the conduct warranted the action under review? - 42.
 Certainly in such a case, there would be a dispute over the interpretation of scripture, theology and/or doctrine.
 In such a context, would the Courts be expected to provide a judicial interpretation of scripture?
 Or of moral theology?
-Or doctrine? - 51.
-Some religious or congregational communities exist as a result of theological or doctrinal disputes.
+Or doctrine? - 43.
+The Courts are simply not qualified to do conduct such an inquiry and to do so would be a grave violation of (1) freedom of religion; (2) freedom of association; and, (3) the State's obligation to remain religiously neutral. - 44.
+Some religious or congregational community's exist as a result of theological or doctrinal disputes.
 For example, the Seventh Day Adventist Church believes that the Sabbath is on Saturday as opposed to many Christian denominations who celebrate the Sabbath on Sunday.
 Churches within the Baptist tradition belief in credo-baptism through full immersion, as opposed to some Christian denominations who subscribe to paedo-baptism through sprinkling of water.
 Recently, we have seen churches and denominations split over issues related to marriage.
-If the Courts are now tasked with examining theological and doctrinal issues, each of these religious associations that have developed specifically due to theological and doctrinal disputes, will be vulnerable to infiltration and challenge.39 - 52.
-Such a result would fly in the face of what the Charter was meant to protect.
-This Court noted in Big M: "One of the major purposes of the Charter is to protect, within reason, from
+If the Courts are now tasked with examining theological and doctrinal issues, each of these religious associations that have developed specifically due to theological and doctrinal disputes, will be vulnerable to infiltration and challenge.